crsegerie/portfolio/index.md

 [Gestalt Essay](pdf/Course2-SEGERIE-Charbel-Raphael.pdf)
 <img src="images/projects/Escher.jpg?raw=true"/>
-In this essay, I use concepts from Gestalt psychology to describe the patterns of the birds of Eschers and to play with the attention of the viewer.
+In this essay, I use concepts from Gestalt psychology to describe the patterns of the birds of Eschers and I play with the attention of the viewer.

 ---